Social media marketers often talk about the importance of not giving too much weight to vanity metrics, such as the number of likes and followers.

 If for example, you’re using software to automate interactions, follows and unfollows, Instagram may delete your account or place a “shadow ban” on you that hides your posts from your followers.

-It’s important to note that while programs that automate interaction violate Instagram’s Platform Policy and can adversely affect your following, this doesn’t apply to scheduling platforms such as MavSocial’s Mav2Go app.
+It’s important to note that while programs that automate interaction violate Instagram’s Platform Policy and can adversely affect your following, this doesn’t apply to scheduling platforms that are part of Instagram’s Official Partner Programme such as MavSocial.

 Similarly to the above, the practice of buying followers or participating in exchange programs for followers, likes or comments, can impact your following.